pudly/schmopera-hugo/content/articles/midsummer.md

 >Music is not always required to make us smile and laugh, but it certainly does not hurt from time to time if it does.

 Deep hues of blue and green occupied the stage, which, aside from several moving parts, was kept uncluttered and clean.
-Carson's visual simplicity on the stage complemented Britten's vivid score.
+Carsen's visual simplicity on the stage complemented Britten's vivid score.
 One of the most magical and unexpected moments took place at the beginning of Act III, when three beds were suspended in air.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1550007865/media/2019/02/midsummer-8.jpg){{% /md %}}